Degenerate Addition Formulas of the KP Hierarchy and Applications: Introduction

 \section{Introduction}

-Motivated by the recent study by Kodama and others \cite{CK2008, KW2011,KW2014,Kodama2017} on shapes of soliton solutions of the KP equation and their relations to totally non-negative Grassmannians, cluster algebras, etc. the author \cite{Nak2024} has studied the action of vertex operators to quasi-periodic solutions of the KP hierarchy, that is, solutions corresponding to smooth algebraic curves.
-The vertex operators of the KP hierarchy had been introduced by Date et al. \cite{DJKM} and act on the space of solutions of the KP hierarchy.
-In \cite{Nak2024} it is shown that the vertex operators create solutions corresponding to singular algebraic curves whose normalizations are isomorphic to the initial smooth curves.
-Furthermore solutions obtained in this way are shown to represent solitons on the quasi-periodic background, where the background quasi-periodic wave corresponds to the initial quasi-periodic solution.
+Motivated by the recent study by Kodama and others \cite{CK2008,Kodama2017, KW2011,KW2014} on shapes of soliton solutions of the KP equation and their relations to totally non-negative Grassmannians, cluster algebras, etc. the author~\cite{Nak2024} has studied the action of vertex operators to quasi-periodic solutions of the KP hierarchy, that is, solutions corresponding to smooth algebraic curves~\cite{Krichever1977,Segal-Wilson1985}.
+The vertex operators of the KP hierarchy had been introduced by Date et al.\ \cite{DJKM} and act on the space of solutions of the KP hierarchy.
+In~\cite{Nak2024}, it is shown that the solution obtained by applying a~vertex operator to a~solution corresponding to a~smooth algebraic curve $C$ becomes some solution corresponding to a~singular algebraic curve whose normalization is the curve $C$.
+Moreover, the solution obtained in this way is shown to represent a~soliton on the quasi-periodic background, where the background wave is the solution corresponding to $C$ chosen at the beginning.

-Darboux transformations of the KP hierarchy also carry solutions of the KP hierarchy to themselves \cite{Matveev-Salle1991,Ovel1993,H-van de Leur2001,Kakei}.
-In \cite{Kakei} Kakei has studied Darboux transformations of quasi-periodic solutions of the KP hierarchy motivated by the work of Li and Zhang \cite{Li-Zhang2022} on elliptic solitons.
-Surprisingly, in the case of genus one, the graphs of solutions created by vertex operaors \cite{Nak2024} and those created by Darboux transformations \cite{Kakei} look quite similar.
-So it is natural to expect that two solutions coincide.
-We solve this problem using the addition formula of the KP hierarchy.
+Darboux transformations of the KP hierarchy also carry solutions of the KP hierarchy to themselves~\cite{H-van-de-Leur2001,Kakei,Matveev-Salle1991,Ovel1993}.
+In~\cite{Kakei}, Kakei has studied in detail Darboux transformations of solutions corresponding to genus one algebraic curves motivated by the work of Li and Zhang~\cite{Li-Zhang2022} on elliptic solitons.

+In~\cite{Nak2024}, graphs of solutions obtained by applying vertex operators to genus one solutions are shown.
+Graphs of solutions obtained by applying Darboux transformations to solutions of genus one are shown in~\cite{Kakei}.
+Surprisingly both graphs look quite similar.
+So it is natural to expect that two transformations are equivalent.

+In this paper, we show this using the addition formula of the KP hierarchy.
+More precisely we first establish a~certain addition formula (see Theorem~\ref{main-th}) by taking a~limit of the known general addition formula~\eqref{addition} proved in~\cite{Shigyo2013}.
+Using this, we prove that the vertex operator and Darboux transformation, if the parameters of the transformations are appropriately chosen, produce the same solution from the same initial solution which is not necessarily a~solution corresponding to a~genus one curve.
+We will explain the results in more detail below.